Machine learning: How to ensure labels are smart, not lucky

 Demonstration

-To demonstrate how ML.NET can automate content categorization in Kentico Kontent, I created a .NET Core 3.1 console application that suggests which Netflix category a movie should be listed in based upon its title, description, and rating.
+To demonstrate how ML.NET can automate content categorization in Kontent.ai, I created a .NET Core 3.1 console application that suggests which Netflix category a movie should be listed in based upon its title, description, and rating.
 For the sake of simplicity, I’ve focused on a non-hierarchical labeling structure where one taxonomy term is assigned to a movie.
 The steps for creating the project are broken down into the following stages and assumes you know how to create a console application in Visual Studio:

 1. Establishing the ML.NET model

-2. Preparing Kentico Kontent
+2. Preparing Kontent.ai

 3. Running content against the model